kengraf/Eeny-redo/README.md

 A bug/feature when attempting to defined a "AWS::ApiGatewayV2::DomainName" resource.

 The DomainName property below is required but, all attempted values return a schema read only error.
-AWS recommands creating a lambda based custom resource as a workaround.
+AWS recommends creating a lambda based custom resource as a workaround.
-Which is alot of work just to have a friendly URL for a short term project.
+Which is a lot of work just to have a friendly URL for a short-term project.
 If friendly URL is desired the CLI commands below can be used.
 ```
     "CustomDomain": {